WICG/origin-policy/policy-format.md

 # Explainer: Format of Origin Policy documents

-**tl;dr** [Origin Policy](README.md) documents are JSON files  with top-level entries for each supported mechanism.
+**tl;dr** [Origin Policy](README.md) documents are JSON files with top-level entries for each supported policy mechanism.

 ## General File Format

 An origin policy document is a JSON document that contains a series of policy items.
-A top-level dictionary contains names policy items.
+A top-level dictionary names each policy items and contains item specifc calues.
 Each type of (currently) supported policy item is described below.

 Example: